davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.report/index.md

 ## CS 475 - Operating Systems

 ### Tech Report
 This course teaches broadly the various concepts that show up in modern operating systems, but due to its influence, we've also put a lot of emphasis on UNIX-based operating systems (e.g., Linux).
-In this assignment you are asked to research and produce report on an OS of your own choosing.
+In this assignment you are asked to research and produce report on an OS (or an OS breakthrough) of your own choosing.

 #### Student Outcomes
-- To explore the structures of a new operating system.
+- To explore the structures of a new (or classical) operating system.

-#### Requirements
+#### Topics
+For this assignment, you have an option of: (1) delving into an OS of your choice, or (2) to explore the depths into a classic OS paper.

-Prepare a technical report on an OS of choice.
-The OS does not have to be current, that is, an exploration of historical operating systems are totally welcome.
+If you're working on option #1, the OS does not have to be current, that is, an exploration of historical operating systems are totally welcome.
 Among other things, your report must include clear descriptions (e.g., using illustrations when necessary) of the following elements:

   - Describe its process and thread management support.
 What are the various process/thread states that your OS supports?
 How does this OS's treatment of processes/threads differ from what you learned in class?